nerdprojects/epson-hx20-software/loader/README.md

 ### Usage
 1. Enter BASIC on the HX-20 and issue following LOAD command:

         LOAD"COM0:(68N13)"
-2. Write the setup.bas to the HX-20
+2. Write the setup.bas to the HX-20:

         ./write-bas.py /dev/ttyUSB0 setup.bas
-3. On the HX-20 run the the BASIC program
+3. On the HX-20 run the the BASIC program:
         RUN
-4. After that you can hit the BREAK button on the HX-20 and you should have two new menu entries 3 LOADER
+4. After that you can hit the BREAK button on the HX-20 and you should have two new menu entries:

+        3 LOADER
         4 PROGRAM
 5. Hit 3 to start the binary loader
-6. Send your compiled, binary program to the HX-20 ./write-asm.py /dev/ttyUSB some-binary-program.b
+6. Send your compiled, binary program to the HX-20:

+        ./write-asm.py /dev/ttyUSB some-binary-program.b
 7. Hit BREAK when done with sending
 8. Now you can run the program with the menu entry "4.
 PROGRAM" or the MONITOR command "G1000"